 Seawater intake and output of brine have the potential to impact larval fish and invertebrates.
 The circulation of the estuaries, ocean and ship channel would play a role in the magnitude of the impact.
 The following studies are relevant research that have been completed or are ongoing in the Harbor Island area.

-In addition, Dr. Ed Buskey prepared a white paper that summarizes the "Recruitment of estuarine dependent species of commercial and recreational importance through the Aransas Ship Channel."
+In addition, Dr. Ed Buskey from the University of Texas Marine Science Institute prepared a white paper that summarizes the "Recruitment of estuarine dependent species of commercial and recreational importance through the Aransas Ship Channel."
 Click here to download the white paper.

 In October of 2019, a report prepared by Dr. Jordan Furnans entitled "Desalination Brine Discharge Modeling – Corpus Christi Bay System" was submitted to the Port of Corpus Christi.

 In March of 2021, Dr. Kristin Nielsen from the University of Texas Marine Science Institute prepared a report entitled "Proposed Harbor Island Saltwater Reverse Osmosis Desalination Facility: A Prospective Evaluation of Ecotoxicological Risk"

 In March of 2021, Dr. Clint Dawson, Mark Loveland and Eirik Valseth from the Oden Institute for Computational Engineering and Sciences, University of Texas at Austin prepared a report entitled "Potential Effects of Deepening of the Aransas Ship Channel on Particle Transport: Implications for Recruitment of Estuarine Dependent Larvae."